WSU-kduncan/cicdf25-Historyvariety/README-CD.md

      - Set Event triggers to: `Workflow run requested or completed on a repository.`
   - Save the webhook

+### Verifying a Successful Payload Delivery
+- On Github, go to **Settings -> Webhooks -> Select your webhook -> Recent Deliveries**.
+The status should be `200 OK`, with a little green check mark next to it.
+- In your EC2 instance, use the command: `journalctl -u webhook.service -f` to see the webhook logs and confirm the `refresh.sh` file executed.

+### Validating Authorised Sources
+- The webhook uses `HMAC SHA-1 signatures` with the secret `ariel` to ensure payloads come from GitHub.
+- The hook file continues to validate that the branch is `refs/heads/main`, so other branches or unauthorised requests are ignored.

 ### Resources
 1. Grammarly -> Spellchecked and fixed grammatical errors.